jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 }
 ```

-Customizing the questions is also possible, by using the `prompt` function.
+Customizing the questions is also possible by using the `prompt` function.

 ```
-  module.exports = prompt("what's your favorite flavor of ice cream buddy?", "I LIKE THEM ALL");
+  module.exports = prompt("what's your favorite flavor of ice cream, buddy?", "I LIKE THEM ALL");
 ```

-To learn more on how to create more advanced customizations,  checkout the docs for [init-package-json](https://github.com/npm/init-package-json)
+To learn more on how to create more advanced customizations, check out the docs for [init-package-json](https://github.com/npm/init-package-json)

 ## Specifying Packages